Photo courtesy of Rasmus Thomsen / FreeDigitalPhotos.net

 Dear Hopeful Parent,

 You don’t say your geographic location or what school your son attended but the first thing I would explore is what type of career counseling is available for alumni through the university where he graduated.
 Many schools offer terrific and free or reduced fee resources to alumni, often via webinar/telephone/email so that distance isn’t a problem if he no longer lives in the same place he went to college.

-Whether he gets help from his alma mater or from another local career counselor, one of the first things he might want to do to explore careers is to take a career assessment like the Strong Interest Inventory (SII).
-The SII doesn’t really tell you anything about yourself that you don’t already know, but it accelerates the process of self-exploration and would enable him to see how similarly he scores to people who are already happy and successful in their career fields.
+Whether he gets help from his alma mater or from another career counselor, one of the first things he might want to do to explore careers is to take a career assessment like the Strong Interest Inventory (SII)®.
+The SII accelerates the process of self-exploration by showing you how similarly you score to people who are already happy and successful in their career fields.

 I recommend that he write a “Wish List” about what he wants in a future career.
 Then he can compare his “Wish List” with each career being considered.
 This type of systematic analysis usually helps to avoid mentally spinning in circles and within 8-12 hours of research, some clarity usually begins to emerge.